bostick/tabit-file-format/description/tabit-file-format-description.md

 zlib streams are blobs of binary data that must be inflated with zlib.
 All zlib streams in .tbt files begin with the bytes `0x78 0xda`, which come from zlib and mean that best compression was used.

-A plain "list" is a stream of structured data that can be iterated through and may also be indexed.
+An "array list" is a stream of structured data that can be iterated through and may also be indexed.

 A "delta list" uses a kind of delta encoding and is iterated through, but cannot be meaningfully indexed.